 - Because of their size, large-value data types are sometimes stored separately from the normal row data on special purpose pages.
 Data compression is not available for the data that is stored separately.

 SQL Server 2017 supports the vardecimal storage format; however, because row-level compression achieves the same goals, the vardecimal storage format is deprecated.
-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 Using Columnstore and Columnstore Archive Compression